Ruth Fertel: Early life and teaching

 Ruth Ann Udstad was born into a poor family of Norwegian, Alsatian and Croatian descent in New Orleans, Louisiana.
-Her father was born in Norway and emigrated to the United States where he became an engineer, and her mother was of mixed Alsatian-French and Croatian descent.
+Her grandfather was born in Trondheim, Norway and emigrated to the United States where he became an engineer, and her mother was of mixed Alsatian-French and Croatian descent.
 Her father worked as an insurance salesman, and her mother was a kindergarten teacher.
 In 1932, during the Great Depression, she and her family relocated to her mother's birthplace, the community of Homeplace in Plaquemines Parish, which was about 60 miles from New Orleans.
 (Note: some sources claim she was either born or grew up in Happy Jack, Louisiana, also in Plaquemines.)

 She skipped several grades in elementary school, and graduated at age 15.
 The family used the money from her brother Sig's World War Two G.I.
 Bill benefits to send her to Louisiana State University in Baton Rouge at 15, from where she graduated at age 19 with honors in chemistry and physics.

 In 1946, Udstad obtained a job teaching at McNeese State University in Lake Charles.
 She left after two semesters.

 On October 2, 1948, she married Rodney Fertel, who lived in Baton Rouge and shared her love of horses, and they had two sons, Jerry and Randy.
 In 1951, they opened a racing stable in Baton Rouge.
 Ruth earned a thoroughbred trainer's license, making her the first female horse trainer in Louisiana.
 Ruth and Rodney divorced in 1958.
 Rodney failed in the 1969 mayoral election in New Orleans as "The Gorilla Man", often wearing a gorilla suit to campaign events, championing the cause of renovating the Audubon Zoo.

 Unable to support herself and her teenage sons on her alimony payments, she initially supplemented her income by making drapes out of her own home.
 In 1961, she took a job as a lab technician for physician-scientist George E. Burch at the Tulane University School of Medicine, earning $4,800 a year.